HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <div style="page-break-before: always;"></div>

-## Pseudo Instructions
+## Synthetic Instructions

 The instruction set allows for a rich set of options on the individual instruction functions.
 Setting a defined option bit in the instruction adds useful capabilities to an instruction with little additional overhead to the overall data path.
-For better readability, pseudo operations could be defined that allows for an easier usage.
-Furthermore, some instructions have no assembler format counterpart.
-The only way to execute them is through the pseudo operation.
-This applies for example to the operand mode one case in computational instructions.
-For pseudo instructions, options and traps are those specified by the actually used instructions.
+For better readability, synthetic instructions could be defined that allows for an easier usage.
+Furthermore, some instructions have no assembler syntax format counterpart.
+For example all the opMode one instructions cannot directly be written with the current assembler syntax.
+The only way to execute them is through defining a synthetic instruction where the assembler then generate the corresponding real instruction.

+There is also the case where the assembler could simplify the coding process by emitting instruction sequences that implement often used code sequences.
+For example consider the load an immediate value operation.
+When the immediate value is larger than what the instruction field can hold, a two instruction sequence is used to load an arbitrary 32-bit value.
+An assembler could offer a generic "load immediate" synthetic instruction and either use a one instruction or two instruction sequence.
+Another example is the case where the offset to a base register is not large enough to reach the data item.
+A two instruction sequence using the ADDIL instruction could transparently be emitted by the assembler.

+The following table shows potential synthetic instructions.

 | Pseudo Instruction | Possible Assembler Syntax |  Possible Implementation | Purpose |
 |:---|:---|:---|:---|